rotti/grava/README.md

 Grava - Analyse your Strava activities in Grafana
 =============================

+Note: Needs fixing.
+There were changes in the used lib.

 Grava uses the [Strava API](https://strava.github.io/api/) to collect your personal activities.
 The activities are written inside a database and can be analysed afterwards.
 The used database [InfluxDB](https://www.influxdata.com/) is a time series database.